matheus-pereira/elric/website/versioned_docs/version-27.2/Configuration.md

 };
 ```

 As a secondary option, an object with the properties `name` and `color` can be passed.
-This allows for a custom configuration of the background color of the displayName. `displayName` defaults to white when its value is a string.
-Jest uses [chalk](https://github.com/chalk/chalk) to provide the color.
-As such, all of the valid options for colors supported by chalk are also supported by jest.
+This allows for a custom configuration of the background color of the displayName. `displayName` defaults to white when its value is a string. elric uses [chalk](https://github.com/chalk/chalk) to provide the color.
+As such, all of the valid options for colors supported by chalk are also supported by elric.

 ### `errorOnDeprecated` \[boolean]